Phase transition and asymptotic behaviour of flocking Cucker-Smale model: Stationary solutions and phase transition

 \section{Stationary solutions and phase transition}

 The aim of this section is to classify all stationary solutions of~\eqref{fl} as a first step of the proof of the phase transition result of Theorem~\ref{Thm:Main1}.
-Our proofs are based on elementary although somewhat painful computations.
+For the case $d=1$, We refer to \cite{MR3180036}.